 Shoes that don't fit properly because they are too tight or too loose can cause foot pain.
-Tight shoes squeeze the foot and increase pressure; loose shoes let the foot slide and rub, creating friction.
+Tight shoes squeeze the foot and increase pressure; loose shoes let the foot slide and rub, which creates friction.

 Pain on the underside of the foot may indicate a torn ligament or inflammation of the joint.
 Your orthopedic surgeon can do some simple tests to assess joint stability.

 Most of the time, practical measures can help ease foot pain.